zvasicek/TinyverseGP/README.md

 # Roadmap

-See `Roadmap.md` for the current roadmap.
+See [Roadmap.md](Roadmap.md) for the current roadmap.

 # Collaborators

-See `Collaborators.md` for the current list of collaborators.
+See [Collaborators.md](Collaborators.md) for the current list of collaborators.
 Please, update this file after pull requests are merged describing your collaboration.

-# Citing
+# Accepted peer-reviewed work

-TBD
+A short paper that proposes the first prototype of TinyverseGP  has been accepted for poster presentation at the [Genetic and Evolutionary Computation Conference](https://gecco-2025.sigevo.org/HomePage) (GECCO'25).

+> Roman Kalkreuth, Fabricio Olivetti de França, Julian Dierkes, Marie Anastacio, Anja Jankovic, Zdenek Vasicek, and Holger Hoos.
+2025.
+TinyverseGP: Towards a Modular Cross-domain Benchmarking Framework for Genetic Programming.
+In Genetic and Evolutionary Computation Conference (GECCO ’25 Companion), July 14–18, 2025, Malaga, Spain.
+ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3712255.3726697

 # LICENSE